Parent-Child Relationships

 Use Case 2: Medical Equipment Assembly

-Scenario: Track components of MRI machine
+Scenario: Track components of MRI machine with compliance audit trail

 Structure: